Swagger UI

 • Example messages (if defined)

-In case you are running the gateway in the eMagiz Cloud for all environments you can access the Swagger UI page in two ways.
+If you run the gateway in the eMagiz Cloud, for all environments, you can access the Swagger UI page in two ways.
 The first option is to press the Swagger UI button in Releases (when selecting the API Pattern).

 crashcourse-api-gateway-swagger-ui--button-releases.png